jorins/jorin.se-jekyll/collection/_grimoire/midi.md

 # Physical

-A MIDI connector uses three pins -- ground, +5V, and a data sink.
+A MIDI connector uses three pins: ground, +5V, and a data sink.
 It can be used over five-pin DIN, TRS, TS, or purely digitally.
 Although not standardised for a long while, manufacturers have used MIDI over TRS (most commonly 3.5mm) for a long time.
 There are three variants.